 The Suzuki Pedagogy Program at the East Carolina University School of Music is directed and taught by Joanne Bath, the Hardy Distinguished Professor of Suzuki Pedagogy.
 In 1964 Joanne Bath became one of the first violin teachers in the United States to become part of the Suzuki approach to music teaching.
 She has maintained a private violin studio in Greenville NC for 42 years, teaching Pre-Pre Twinkle classes through the 10 Suzuki books and the major advanced repertoire.
 Many of her students have become major competition and award winning violinists, and many have become professional musicians.
-She has directed and taught the Suzuki Pedagogy Program at the East Carolina University School of Music for 16 years.

 Graduates of the Suzuki Pedagogy Program are highly sought after for prestigious jobs throughout the United States and abroad.
 While most of the students are Masters degree candidates, undergraduates are able to take the courses at the junior level, with the professor's approval.
 A certificate in Suzuki Pedagogy is available for those who meet the standards of the National Association of Schools of Music and requires a BM in music or equivalent.